-As was pointed out in chapter 4, a Work Breakdown Structure (WBS)should be developed before work on the project is scheduled.
+As was pointed out in chapter 5, a Work Breakdown Structure (WBS) should be developed before work on the project is scheduled.
 Also, we saw that a WBS can contain from two to twenty levels.
 To illustrate how a schedule is constructed from a WBS, we consider a simple job of maintaining the yard around a home.
-The WBS is shown in Figure 5-3.
+The WBS is shown in Figure 6-3.

 In the case of this WBS, it is appropriate to schedule the tasks at the lowest level.
 However, this is not always true.
 Sometimes work will be broken down to level 6 but only those activities up to level 5 will be entered into the schedule.
 The reason is that you may not be able to keep level 6 tasks on schedule.
 That is, you can't manage that tightly.
 So you schedule at a level that you can manage.
-This follows the more detail than you can manage.
+This follows the general rule that you should never plan (or schedule) in more detail than you can manage.
+Some projects, such as overhauling a large power generator, are scheduled in increments of hours.
+Others are scheduled in days, while some big construction jobs are scheduled to the nearest month.

-Don't schedule in
+Don't schedule in more detail than you can manage.